benhoyt/symplate/README.md

 parameter `title`.

-For simplicity, there's no special "include" directive -- you just `render()` a sub-template.
-Usually you want the `!` prefix meaning don't filter the rendered output.
+For simplicity, there's no special "include" directive -- you just `render()` a sub-template -- usually with the `!` prefix to mean don't filter the rendered output.
 The arguments passed to `render()`ed sub-templates are specified explicitly, so there's no yucky setting of globals when rendering included templates.
 (Note: `render` is set to the current Renderer instance's `render` function.)

-Note that `entry.html_body` contains pre-rendered HTML, so this expression is also prefixed with `!` -- it will output the HTML body as a raw, unescaped string.
+In this example, `entry.html_body` contains pre-rendered HTML, so this expression is also prefixed with `!` -- it will output the HTML body as a raw, unescaped string.

 Then `inc/header.symp` looks like this: